oryondark/hjkim/Annotation/annotorious_plugin_autoSelection.md

 I had been created to auto-selection.js for contribute Annotorious.

-This is function of method created below.
+This is function of method created below. <br>
 Kookmin Univ.
+BigData Lab. <br>

-BigData Lab. kookmin-labs forked in annotorious
+forked in annotorious